cortezjl/MyWorkWeek/Journal.md

 schedule and it's details.

 ### Tuesday, Dec 3rd
-Worked on using Hibernate Query Language ann
+Worked on using Hibernate Query Language annotations

+### Sunday, Dec 8th
+Was having issue with post not executing for AddEditScheduleServlet.java after submitting new schedule on scheduleAddEdit.jsp.
+Found there was a unexpected end of file message showing in Intellij It turned out to be an error because of a missing closing form tag.
+After adding that in the doPost in the servlet was exeuting.